Virtual Influencers: Brands Could Land Themselves in Trouble

 Identity Issues and Moral Clauses

 When you consider that Shudu, a digital creation of an African American model, was created by a white male, it’s no surprise there are issues of cultural appropriation because he is profiting from the image of a black woman without actually paying one.
 Though she was created due to Inspiration from other models, does the creator owe money to the models he said inspired him?
 Does he owe them a percentage of any proceeds?
-These imaginary people could lead to a great deal of change and intellectual property law.
+These imaginary people could lead to great change and intellectual property law.

 Disclosure Issues